vicisjs/vicis/docs/en/configuration_object.md

   // Applies after all other transformations.
   // Overrides `pick` configuration.
   exclude: [],
+  // In case of property has undefined or null value it will be replaced with value from configuration
+  nullish: {},
   // Remove from object listed properties.
   // Applies before all other transformations.
   omit: [],